Friday, June 24th, 6:15 p.m.

 About Shir Chadash:

 Shir Chadash Shabbat, featuring Tifereth Israel Synagogue’s Shir Chadash Band, enhances our Kabbalat Shabbat service with music and ruach (spirit).
-Shir Chadash, which means “a new song,” complements Kabbalat Shabbat services on the third (usually) Friday of each month.
+Shir Chadash, which means “a new song,” complements Kabbalat Shabbat services and brings a feeling of joy to all!

 This unique Shabbat service is enlivened with the combination of instrumental music, old and new.
 Accompanying the Friday night service with traditional, rock, and world music melodies, Shir Chadash enhances our service bringing more joy to our Shabbat experience.